 If you or a loved one sustained any brain injury, you may recover compensation.
 This includes present and future medical expenses, loss of income, and possibly punitive damages.
 Brain injuries may be severely debilitating, expensive, painful, and emotionally distressing.
 You and your family should focus on your injured loved one and support him/her in treatment and healing.
 Please allow a Newport Beach traumatic brain injury lawyer to provide legal representation.

 Our team of legal professionals has been serving Southern California with superior advocacy since 1984.
 We provide every client with the highest level of attention and representation.
-Please contact Russell & Lazarus at (949) 851-0222 for a consultation.
+Please contact Russell & Lazarus, APC at (949) 851-0222 for a consultation.